-When you send the trace files to Dell Software Technical Support, ensure that these two files are included.
+When you send the trace files to Dell Technical Support, ensure that these two files are included.

-VDDK logs
+Generating VDDK logs

-The Plug-in for VMware uses the VMware VDDK API for image-level backups and restores and file-level browse and backup operations.
-To diagnose or troubleshoot errors encountered during such operations, Dell Software Technical Support may require the VDDK logs.
+The Plug-in for VMware uses the VMware VDDK API for the following operations:

+- · Image-level backups and restores - · File-level browse and backups

+To diagnose or troubleshoot errors encountered during these operations, Dell Technical Support may request you to send the VDDK logs.
+You can use the following procedure to enable VDDK logging when these operations are performed.